rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ## Implementation

-Let's go through each operation in a circular linked list, and see how to implement them in both circular singly and doubly linked lists.
+Here's the skeleton of a circular linked list we're going to implement.
+For the full source code, please refer to the [link below](#fullcode).

 ```cpp
 template <class T>